Image 1 of 12

 FS to PS, average to poor soil, blooms June - early August 3’ x 3’, deer resistant

 This shrub variety is a navitar of A. tabermaemontana or Eastern Bluestar.
 Navitars are natural variants forund in the wild and brought into cultivation.
-We first purchased Storm Cloud a few seasons ago from Walter’s Gardens and have loved it!
+In this case Storm Cloud was bred for the dark stems.
+We purchase bare root from Walter’s Gardens in Zeeland MI.
+The flower form is the same as the original A. tabermaemontana.

 It thrives in a wide range of growing conditions.
 This really is a carefree native shrub, once established.
 We planted three, for a mass bloom effect that occurs, when you really need to see blooms!